Skip to Content

 This excessive loss of water could kill your plant even with sufficient watering.
 Remember that the variegated Monstera requires more humidity than the non-variegated plants.

-You can purchase a hygrometer to keep track of the changes in humidity and monitor how your plants are responding to them.
+You can purchase a hygrometer to keep track of the changes in humidity and monitor how your plants respond to them.

 Here are some ways you can raise humidity for your outdoor plants: